1) Where are you located?

 9) What color kittens do you have?

 Our goal is to specialize in the seal point Siamese.
 Seal points are the color most people think of when referring to Siamese.
 They have dark brown (almost black) seal color points and pale fawn (light tan) bodies that darken as they age.
 Our Siamese also carry the recessive dilute and chocolate genes.
 This allows us to offer seal points, chocolate points, blue points, and rarely a lilac point.
-Blue point (bluish-white (light gray) body with slate blue (darker gray) points) is the dilute form of seal point.
-Lilac (white body with pale chocolate/ pinkish points) is the dilute of chocolate (ivory body with milk chocolate points) For more information on coat colors please read our Siamese genes and color page.
+Blue point (bluish light gray) body with slate blue (darker gray) points) is the dilute form of seal point.
+Lilac (white body with pale chocolate/ pinkish points) is the dilute of chocolate (ivory body with milk chocolate points).

 56% Seal point